Tenefou/landing-karaoke/README.md

-# landing-karaoke
-A simple landing page for a imaginary karaoke.
+Landing page for a fictional karaoke company!